TolikPylypchuk/SharpHook/docs/articles/native.md

 - `MouseMoved` - raised when the mouse cursor is moved.
 - `MouseDragged` - raised when the mouse cursor is dragged.

-And the last one is also a mouse event, but `UioHookEvent` will contain more infomration in its `Wheel` field since it has more information:
+And the last one is also a mouse event, but `UioHookEvent` will contain more information in its `Wheel` field since it has more information:

 - `MouseWheel` - raised when the mouse wheel is scrolled.